-Professor of Molecular Physiology and group leader for the Molecular and Cellular Exercise Physiology research group.
+Professor of Molecular Physiology and Principal Investigator of the Molecular and Cellular Exercise Physiology research group.

-Jorge Ruas received his Pharm.D. degree from the University of Lisbon, Portugal, after which he initiated pre-doctoral work at Karolinska Institutet.
-During his doctoral studies he investigated how cellular oxygen levels can regulate gene expression, and in 2005 received his Ph.D. in Cell and Molecular Biology.
+After receiving my Pharm.D. degree from the University of Lisbon, I moved to Karolinska Institutet (KI) for my doctoral studies.
+During that time I investigated how cellular oxygen levels can regulate adaptive gene expression, and in 2005 received my Ph.D. in Medical Sciences.

-In 2006 he moved to Boston to pursue postdoctoral studies at the Division of Metabolism and Chronic Disease at the Dana-Farber Cancer Institute and Harvard Medical School.
-During this period he focused on the study of transcriptional networks that control skeletal muscle physiology.
+In 2006 I moved to Boston to pursue postdoctoral studies at the Division of Metabolism and Chronic Disease at the Dana-Farber Cancer Institute and Harvard Medical School.
+During this period I focused on the study of transcriptional networks that control skeletal muscle physiology.

-Dr. Ruas set up his laboratory at the Department of Physiology and Pharmacology at Karolinska Institutet in July 2011.
-In 2016 he became Associate Professor, and in 2020 Professor of Molecular Physiology.
-His research group studies the molecular physiology of physical exercise and how to use this knowledge to develop novel therapies.
+In July 2011 I setup my research group at the Department of Physiology and Pharmacology at KI, became Associate Professor in 2016, and Professor of Molecular Physiology in 2020.
+My group aims to identify the molecular mediators of the health benefits of exercise and to use this knowledge to develop novel disease therapies.